Find flights

 1 adult

-Plan your trip to Oxford by taking into account the average temperature and rainfall totals by month.
+Plan your trip to Oxford by taking into account the average temperature totals by month.

 If weather is an important factor for your trip to Oxford, use this chart to help with planning.
 For those seeking warmer temperatures, July is the ideal time of year to visit, when temperatures reach an average of 17.0 C. Travellers hoping to avoid the cold should look outside of January, when temperatures are typically at their lowest (around 4.0 C).